 - 1 standard sized pie crust you can use prepackaged dough or use a half portion of my all butter crust

-- ½ cup caster sugar or superfine granulated
+- ½ cup superfine granulated sugar or caster sugar

-- ½ cup light brown muscovado sugar, packed
+- ½ cup light brown muscovado sugar firmly packed

-- 3 tablespoon plain or all purpose flour
+- 3 tablespoon all purpose flour or plain flour

 - ½ cup molasses or dark treacle